- How is prostate cancer treated?

 If the cancer has spread outside the prostate gland, it will most likely go first to nearby lymph nodes, and then to the bones.
 Much less often the cancer will spread to the liver or other organs.

-When prostate cancer has spread to other parts of the body (including the bones), hormone therapy is probably the most effective treatment, but it is very unlikely to cure the cancer.
+When prostate cancer has spread to other parts of the body (including the bones), hormone therapy is probably the most effective treatment, but it isn’t likely to cure the cancer and at some point it will stop working.
 Usually the first treatment is a luteinizing hormone-releasing hormone (LHRH) analog or antagonist (or orchiectomy).
 If this stops working, an anti-androgen may be added.
-Hormone therapy will be given as long as the cancer is responding (based on the PSA level and whether or not symptoms develop).
-Other medicines that help protect the bones may be added as well.
+Other treatments aimed at bone metastases may be used as well.

 Keep in mind that prostate cancer is usually slow growing, so even if it does come back, it may not cause problems for many years.
 In a Johns Hopkins University study of men whose PSA level began to rise after surgery for low-grade prostate cancer, there was an average of about 8 years before there were signs the cancer had spread to distant parts of the body.
 Of course, these signs appeared earlier in some men and later in others.